jonnonz1/nz-statute-book/acts/public/2017/children-young-persons-and-their-families-oranga-tamariki-legislation-act-2017.md

       (iv) disclosure will breach legal professional privilege; or (v) disclosure will be contrary to the express wishes of the child or young person (expressed either directly or through their representative) and disclosure is not in the best interests of the child or young person.
   An authorised child welfare and protection agency or an authorised independent person who declines a request under section 66G must give the requestor notice of the decision to decline the request and the reasons for the decision.
-  If an authorised child welfare and protection agency or an authorised independent person proposes to disclose information under section 66C or 66H, the agency or person must, if it is practicable and appropriate to do so,—
+  If a child welfare and protection agency or an independent person proposes to disclose information under section 66C, or an authorised child welfare and protection agency or an authorised independent person proposes to disclose information under section 66H, the agency or person must, if it is practicable and appropriate to do so,—
     (a) inform the child or young person concerned, or their representative, about the proposed disclosure, including the purposes and likely recipients of any disclosure; and
     (b) provide the child or young person or their representative any reasonable assistance necessary to— (i) understand the nature of the proposed disclosure; and